mizutanilab/RecView/README.md

           Spreadsheet softwares work well for manually generating this 'output.log' file.
 The 'time' fields are used for interpolating the trend of flatfield pixel intensities. <BR>The output.log files of some SPring-8 sessions list angle in pulses instead of angle in degrees.
 RecView can recognize each format.
       </LI>
     </UL><br>
+  <LI><b>RecView retuns an error message when using offset-CT data.</b></LI>
+    If the stop angle of the sample rotation is not 360 degree in your offset-CT experiment, the conv.bat files seem to have file names in an unintended fashion.
+We have to use manually edited ones of conv.bat files instead.
   <LI><b>How to try the test dataset?</b></LI>
     <UL>
       <LI>Extract all files in the archived test dataset.</LI>